 QuietSelf is a library of audio meditations that combine high-quality guided meditation work with the science of brain entrainment created by professionals who’ve been combining science with music since 2005.
 Currently, the growing library currently contains 120 individual experiences, 20 seven-day courses, and 5 four-week courses.
 We define ourselves as “Cosmic meditation experiences to soothe the heart, open the mind and enrich the soul.”
 This isn’t your kooky uncle Norm’s self-help fire-walking meditation.
 It’s more like your chill neighbor Naomi’s spiritual awakening meditation for the next millennium.

-No matter where you are on your spiritual journey, explore what we have to offer today, and try a 14-day free trial of our library.
+No matter where you are on your spiritual journey, explore what we have to offer today by enjoying a 7-day Free Trial of our growing library of exclusive audio tracks built to support meditation and introspection.
 We’re proving every day that it’s possible to combine scientific techniques with the art of music and voice guides to deepen your understanding of yourself and where you fit in the divine cosmos.